Li Jiaqi: China Lipstick King sparks Tiananmen questions

 One commentator wrote, "Wei Ya [another livestreamer] was gone.
 Li Jiaqi became the only one dominating (the business), so he's targeted."

-Another said: "I think his team got a traitor, or other companies deliberately got him into trouble".
+Another said: "I think his team got a traitor, or other companies deliberately got him into trouble."

 When Li returns to his show, it might snuff out the frenzied debate.
 But for now, the questions remain.